dollarshaveclub/shave/README.md

 ## Notes

 `text-overflow: ellipsis` is the way to go when truncating text to a single line.
-Shave does something very similar but for _multiple lines_.
+Shave does something very similar to `text-overflow: ellipsis` but for _multiple lines_ when [line-clamp](https://caniuse.com/#feat=css-line-clamp) is not supported.
+Shave bypasses being a `line-clamp` polyfill by only accepting a max-height number.
+This keeps shave a fast and light weight utility.

 Shave implements a [binary search](http://oli.me.uk/2013/06/08/searching-javascript-arrays-with-a-binary-search/) to truncate text in the most optimal way possible.